 Autonomous finance, defined as financial systems operating without continuous human intervention, requires an unimpeachable layer of trust.
 This is where AI-powered smart contracts step in, acting as "algorithmic guardians" – impartial, self-executing arbiters of financial agreements.
 They promise to embed fiduciary duties directly into code, making them immutable and verifiable.

-> Key Takeaway: The traditional $120 trillion fiduciary market is ripe for disruption by AI-powered smart contracts, driven by regulatory pressures and a demand for immutable, transparent trust, with the smart contract market alone projected to reach $3.4 billion by 2030.
+Key Takeaway: The traditional $120 trillion fiduciary market is ripe for disruption by AI-powered smart contracts, driven by regulatory pressures and a demand for immutable, transparent trust, with the smart contract market alone projected to reach $3.4 billion by 2030.

 At the heart of this revolution lies the symbiotic relationship between smart contracts and artificial intelligence.
 A smart contract, in essence, is a self-executing contract with the terms of the agreement directly written into lines of code.
 It lives on a blockchain, making it immutable, transparent, and tamper-proof.
-No more 'he said, she said' – just the cold, hard logic of the ledger.

 However, traditional smart contracts are deterministic; they execute pre-programmed rules based on predefined conditions.
 They lack the adaptive intelligence to interpret complex contexts, manage unforeseen variables, or make nuanced decisions – precisely the elements inherent in fiduciary duties.
 This is where AI steps onto the stage, transforming a rigid automaton into a sophisticated digital trustee.